spk2dc/GeneralAssembly_Archive/1_front_end_development/w03d02/instructor_notes/intro_to_dom.md

 - Define the DOM
 - Explain what role the DOM plays in a web page
 - Relate HTML elements as Parents, Children and Siblings
-- Identify common DOM manpipulation patterns:
+- Identify common DOM manipulation patterns:
  	- query for an element
  	- edit an element
  	- add an element